-This right is secured by sections 14 and 19 of the Constitution.
-Section 14 reads:
+The right is secured by sections 14 and 19 of the Constitution.
+Section 14 reads -

-"Protection of 'right to life:
+"Protection of right to life

-- (1) No person shall be deprived of his life intentionally save in execution of the sentence of a court in respect of a criminal offence under the law of The Gambia of which he has been convicted. - (2) Without prejudice to any liability for a contravention of any other law with respect to the use of force in such cases as are hereinafter mentioned, a person shall not be regarded as having been deprived of his life in contravention of this section if he dies as the result of the use of force to such extent as is reasonably justifiable in the circumstances of the case - - (a) for the defence of any person from violence or for the defence of property; - (b) in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; - (c) for the purpose of suppressing a riot, insurrection or mutiny; or - (d) in order to prevent the commission by that person of a criminal offence, or if he dies as the result of a lawful act of war.
+- (1) No person shall be deprived of his life intentionally save in execution of the sentence of a court in respect of a criminal offence under the law of The Gambia of which he has been convicted. - (2) Without prejudice to any liability for a contravention of any other law with respect to the use of force in such cases as are hereinafter mentioned, a person shall not be regarded as having been deprived of his life in contravention of this section if he dies as the result of the use of force to such extent as is reasonably justifiable in the circumstances of the case - - (a) for the defence of any person from violence or for the defence of property; - (b) in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; - (c) for the purpose of suppressing a riot, insurrection or mutiny; or - (d) in order to prevent the commission by that person of a criminal offence, or - (e) if he dies as a result of a lawful act of war.

 In The Gambia there has been no reported political killings or reports of disappearances.
 There have although in the past been unsubstantiated reports of the use of excessive force by police officers.
-This led recently to Government investigation to the excessive use of force by some police officers leading to the death of a Senegalese national.
-The case is still before the Supreme Court.
+This led to a Government investigation to the excessive use of force by some police officers leading to the death of a senegalese national.
+Three police officers were subsequently charged with murder and tried.
+Two of them were convicted and imprisoned in respect of this incident.